 Perform a legal smash and grab raid on a credit card company right now.
 There are tonnes of freebies available: flights around Europe, Eurostar returns, £100 gift vouchers and more.

 Credit cards offer free gifts to new cardholders.
-Sign up for the card, spend what's needed and pay off in full, grab the freebie, and forget it!
+Sign up for the card, spend what's needed, pay off in full, grab the freebie, and forget it!

 Best buys: Top freebies